oxidizing/sihl/README.md

 ### Services

 A service is a unit that provides some functionality.
 Most of the time, a service is just a collection of functions that belong together.
-This would be the equivalent of a class with just static methods in OOP.
-Some services, on the other hand, can be initialized and destroyed.
-Sihl takes care of initializing and destroying them.
+This would be the equivalent of a class with just static methods in object-oriented programming.
+However, some services can be started and stopped which gives them a lifecycle.
+Sihl makes sure that services with lifecycles are started and stopped in the right order.

 Sihl provides service interfaces and some service implementations.
 As an example, Sihl provides default implementation of the user service for user management with support for MariaDB and PostgreSQL.